idomp/addon-vscode-server-ha/vscode/README.md

 ## Ports and ingress

 - Internal port: `8000`
+- Optional SSH port: `2222` (disabled by default; controlled by the `enable_ssh` add-on option).
+You can remap the external port from the Home Assistant add-on UI.
 - Home Assistant ingress is enabled by default.
 - You can optionally expose `8000/tcp` for direct access when running outside of ingress.